 CBT practitioners believe that the way we perceive ourselves and events in our lives could cause us distress.
-Therapists specializing in this method can help you recognize negative thought patterns and teach you how to replace them with more positive beliefs.
+Therapists specializing in this method can help you build the ability to have more objective and realistic beliefs, rather than having negative thoughts.

 This is the approach with the idea that all behaviors are learned — and in the same vein, unhealthy behaviors can be unlearned.
 A behavioral therapist would help you rewire your behaviors by changing the associations behind those behaviors.
 CBT falls under this category.

 This method works on the assumption that your worldview impacts the choices you make, for better or for worse.
-You are the best at understanding your own experiences and needs — it’s your therapist’s job to help you become your true self, and to accept who you are.
+You’re the best at understanding your own experiences and needs — it’s your therapist’s job to help you become your true self, and to accept who you are.

-This type of therapy believes your actions are driven by your unconscious mind.
-Treatment involves examining your thoughts for trends that might lead to distress — otherwise known as psychoanalysis.
+Psychoanalytic therapy believes your actions are driven by your unconscious mind, while psychodynamic therapy involves looking at the way your relationships with close friends and family has an impact on how you respond to stress.
+Treatment involves examining your thoughts for trends that might lead to distress.